davidgf/serverless-plugin-canary-deployments/README.md

 ## Limitations

-For now, the plugin only works with Lambda functions invoked by API Gateway, Stream based (such as the triggered by Kinesis or DynamoDB Streams), SNS based events, S3 events and CloudWatch events.
+For now, the plugin only works with Lambda functions invoked by

+* API Gateway
+* Stream based (such as the triggered by Kinesis or DynamoDB Streams)
+* SNS based events
+* S3 events
+* CloudWatch events
+* CloudWatch Logs

 More events will be added soon.

 ## License